OntimizeWeb/docs/_docs/18-theming.md

 ## Configuration

+In order to make theming job easier, Ontimize Web provides a theming add-on called '*ontimize-web-ngx-theming*', you can see more information about it [here]({{ base_path }}/ontimize-web-ngx-theming/).

 The configuration of the theme is performed into the file *app.scss* that is placed into */assets/css* folder.
 The configuration is done in two steps:

 1. Import file that contains colors definition (predefined or custom).